alectsnodgrass/Computational_Physics/Michael/ODEs/Project 3/writeup.md

 # Project 3
 ## Introduction
 Few areas of math are as useful in physics as differential equations.
-However, for all of their utility in modeling physical system, the average differential equations that we encounter outisde of an introductory course lack any kind of analytic solution.
+However, for all of their utility in modeling physical systems, the average differential equations that we encounter outisde of an introductory course lack any kind of analytic solution.
 This necessitates the development of numerical methods that can efficiently and accuratley approximate solutions to initial value problems.
-In this porject, we will examine different algorithms for solving ODEs and see how they solve the simple harmonic oscillator along with some other special cases.
+In this project, we will show the pthon implementation for some different ODE algorithms and see how they differ in some use cases.

-## Algorithms and Theory
+## Implementation and Theory
 Equations of motion in physics are typically 2nd order ODEs.
 However, most ODE algorithms are dervied to solve systems of coupled first order equations.
-Therefore, the code has been written to solve problems of them form
+Therefore, the code has been written to solve problems of the form

 ```math
 \dot{x} = f(t,x,y)